+nt ern Name:

+Su pervisor Name:

-This information is to be shared with your initial primary supervisor in order to familiarize him or her with your assessment of your clinical strengths, areas in need of improvement, and goals for the internship year.
+is information is to be shared with your initial primary supervisor in order to familiarize him or her with your sessment of your clinical strengths, areas in need of improvement, and goals for the internship year.

-- 1. What do you believe to be your major clinical strengths? - 1.
-2. 3.
-4. 5.
+1. What do you believe to be your major clinical strengths?

+1.

+2.

+3.

+4.

+5.

 2. What are some specific areas in which you would like to improve?

+1.

+2.

+3.

+4.

+5.

+3. What are some specific goals for the internship year?

+1.

+2.

+3.

+4.

+5.

-1. 2.
-3. 4.
-5. 3.
-What are some specific goals for the internship year?
-1. 2.
-3. 4.
-5. 4.
-How would you rate your ability to write an integrated testing report?
+1. How would you rate your ability to write an integrated testing report?

+1. Substantial supervision/remediation needed

-- 2. Close supervision needed (internship entry level) - 3.
-Some supervision needed (mid-internship level) - □ 4.
-Little supervision required, mostly independent (internship exit level)
+2. Close supervision needed (internship entry level)

+3. Some supervision needed (mid-internship level)

+4. Little supervision required, mostly independent (internship exit level)

 5. What specific tests are you competent in administering and scoring?

+a.

+b.

+C.

+d.

+e.

+f.

-- a. b. c. d. e. f. - 6.
-What else would you like your supervisor to know?
+6. What else would you like your supervisor to know?